- Environment & Energy

 How to Support a Pollinator

-Pollinators are struggling due to habitat decline, parasites, and pesticide use, but you can help!
+Pollinators are struggling due to habitat decline, parasites and pesticide use, but you can help!
 Your lawn is an important part of Fridley's urban ecosystem and can provide valuable pollinator habitat.
-For a pollinator-friendly yard, shrink your turf grass and replace it with flowering plants.
-Here are some simple steps to create a pollinator garden.
+For a pollinator-friendly yard, shrink your turf grass and replace it with flowering plants or transition it to a bee lawn.
+Here are some simple steps to get started:

 Step 1.
 Prep your site